willcoffey/strava-run-matcher/README.md

 10 minutes.

 ### End Point
-The endpoint is found similarly to the start point, starting from the last point int the stream and iterating in the opposite direction.
+The end point is found similarly to the start point, starting from the last point int the stream and iterating in the opposite direction.

 ### Distance
-The distance stream is used to get the distance between start and endpoint so that only the distance run during run club is counted and not the run to the store or back home.
-If the distance is less than 2K the activity is flagged, in my case these were all runs where I hadn't started the activity until part way through the run, and the script calculates the start and endpoint as almost the same.
+The distance stream is used to get the distance between start and end point so that only the distance run during run club is counted and not the run to the store or back home.
+If the distance is less than 2K the activity is flagged, in my case these were all runs where I hadn't started the activity until part way through the run.
 These flagged activities can be manually reviewed.

 # Outputting
 Once all the activities have been filtered, some basic details get saved to